Latest updated 19/3 2023

 The Russian brass players clearly show their cultural influence in their way of playing.
 They got their full sound from Germany, and their expressive vibrato from France.
 During some time, this vibrato made the Russian Wald horn to sound like a Saxophone!

-American brass music was mostly based on German tradition, but it is gone beyond that.
+American brass music was mostly based on German tradition, but it has gone beyond that.
 With their beautiful shining way of playing, they have influenced all those who loved the American brass sound, their precision and their intonation.
-This idea that being a brass player in a symphony orchestra means to go for it with a 100%, and not to focus on being a soloist, comes from the USA.
-In a way by focusing on your part to make the full sound of the brass group to flourish, and therewith to characterise the sound of the orchestra.
-That was a good idea of course, but after some time it made all orchestras to sound alike, because the national character disappeared.
+This idea that being a brass player in a symphony orchestra means to go for it with a 100%, and not necessarily to focus on being a soloist, comes from the USA.
+In a way by focusing on your part to make the full sound of the brass group to flourish, and therewith to characterize the sound of the whole orchestra.
+That was a good idea of course, but after some time it made all orchestras to sound alike, and the national characters disappeared.
 Today the orchestras all over the world do their best to keep their own peculiarity, without losing the technical quality.

 THE SCANDINAVIAN COUNTRIES, HOLLAND AND BELGIUM

-Fig.75 THE BRASS ENSEMBLE of the dutch Concertgebouw Orchestra conducted by their former solo trombone player Ivan Meylemans.
+conducted by their former principal trombone player Ivan Meylemans.

 Small countries like Denmark, Sweden, Norway, Finland, Belgium and The Netherlands have all throughout time been influenced by England, France, Germany, Russia, and lately especially by the USA.
 Their brass players though have sat their mark all over the world, as orchestral musicians as well as soloists.
-As an example, the Dutch Concertgebouw Orchestra was praised by the English magazine “The Grammophone” and called the best symphony orchestra of the world.
-Of course, that is their opinion, they can only speak for themselves, and maybe it should not be regarded as true, but it is important and it tells you something about the high standard of the orchestra.
+As an example, the Dutch Concertgebouw Orchestra was praised by the English magazine “The Gramophone” and called the best symphony orchestra of the world.
+Of course, that is their opinion, they can only speak for themselves, and maybe it should not be regarded as an eternal truth, but it is important and it tells you something about the high standard of this orchestra.